-11. HANDBALL.
+11. HANDBALL

-A player may handball by holding the ball in one hand and knocking it with the other hand.
+A player may handball by holding the ball in one hand and hitting it with the other hand.
 If the ball is not handballed fairly a free kick shall be given to the nearest opponent.

-12. RUNNING WITH THE BALL.
+12. RUNNING WITH THE BALL

-- (a) A player can hold the ball for any length of time, provided he is not held by an opponent.
-If he runs with the ball, he must bounce it 'or touch the ground with it at least once in every ten yards, which need not be in a straight line-that is, he may turn and dodge. - (b) A player who runs less than ten yards with the ball without striking it on the ground, then hits it over an opponent's head and catches it, must immediately either bounce the ball or touch it on the ground, handball or take a kick.
+- (a) A player may hold the ball for any length of time, provided he is not held by an opponent.
+If he runs with the ball, he must bounce it or touch the ground with it at least once in every 10 yards, which need not be in a straight line that is, he may turn and dodge. - (b) A player who runs with the ball, hits it over an opponent's head and catches it must, within 10 yards of commencing his run or striking the ball on the ground, bounce it or touch the ground with it or dispose of it.

-13. HOLDING THE BALL-HOLDING THE MAN.
+13. HOLDING THE BALL - HOLDING THE MAN

-- (a) A player in possession of the ball, when firmly held by an opponent, must at once kick or handball it, otherwise a free kick shall be awarded to his opponent for holding the ball. - (b) A player who lies on or over the ball is deemed to be in possession of it. - (c) A player with the ball must be held firmly enough to stop him or retard his progress. - (d) When a player claims a mark, the ball having been touched, and retains possession when held by an opponent, if the umpire is satisfied the player has not heard his call, "Play on," no free kick shall be given, and the ball shall be bounced.
-But if the ball has been taken away from the player by another player the umpire's call, "Play on," shall hold good. - (e) This law provides that the player who is in possession of the ball must at once kick or handball the ball when firmly held by an opponent.
-If he fails to kick or handball the ball a free kick shall be awarded against him for holding the ball.
-"Firmly held" means when the player is gripped firmly enough to stop him or to retard his progress.
+(a) A player in possession of the ball, when held by an opponent firmly enough to stop him or retard his progress should be given a reasonable chance of disposing of it by kicking or handballing, otherwise a free kick shall be awarded to his opponent for holding the ball.

-Umpires must give the player who is in possession of the ball a reasonable chance of disposing of it before free kicking him.
-If a player is in the act of kicking or handballing, and he is swung off his balance, and his foot or hand does not connect with the ball-play on.
+- (b) A player who lies on or over the ball is deemed to be in possession of it. - (c) A player not in possession of the ball, when held by an opponent, shall be awarded a free kick. - (d) When a player claims a mark, the ball having been touched, and retains possession when held by an opponent, if the field umpire is satisfied the player has not heard his call, "Play on", no free kick shall be given, and the ball shall be bounced.
+But if the ball has been taken away from the player by another player the field umpire's call, "Play on," shall hold good. - (e) If a player is in the act of kicking or handballing, and he is swung off his balance, and his foot or hand does not connect with the ball-play on.

-If a player is bumped and ball falls from his hands-play on.
+If a player is bumped and ball falls from his hands--play on.